carrisunrio/JPMC-Virtual-Internship-PY3/README.md

 This repository contains the submitted patch files of the various tasks assigned by JPMorgan Chase & Co.
 Software Engineering Virtual Internship

-##The first task as performed in Repl.it itself...
+## The first task is performed in Repl.it itself...
 To know more about it :

 REPL is an online coding platform that developers can use to run simulated